amarkaswan/CarND-Advanced-Lane-Lines/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 #### <div style="text-align: justify">  This project aims is to write a software pipeline to identify the lane boundaries in a video having distortions, curves, shadows and different road pavements.
-The following section briefly describes the steps followed during this project. </div>
+The following section briefly describes the steps followed to wirte the desired software pipeline. </div>

 ## Project Steps